Skip to content

 In this example, the following metrics will [not] be collected:

-• Metrics with the dimension InstanceId
+• Metrics with the InstanceId dimension

-• Metrics with the name CPUCreditBalance
+• Metrics named CPUCreditBalance

-• Metrics with names starting with CPU
+• Metrics starting with CPU

-• Metrics with names ending with Balance
+• Metrics ending with Balance

-• Metrics with names containing Credit
+• Metrics containing Credit

 aws_cloudwatch_configs = {

-'regions': ['cn-northwest-1'],
+'regions': ['ap-southeast-1'],

 'targets': [